WE AIM TO BRIDGE THE GAP THAT EXISTS BETWEEN ALL CULTURES.. ONE LOVE, RESPECT & UNITY

 This $40 million, six stories complex will be comprised of 1200 sleeping capsules/tubes for the homeless to utilize at night.
 In addition to the sleeping accommodations, doctors, drug counselors, nurses, and mental health specialists will be available to help the homeless.
 This is a long term project and SDCA, Inc. expects to start construction in 2027 after raising the appropriate capital.
 Below are preliminary AutoCad drawings of the project in Adobe PDF.
 As time progresses, more detail drawings will be developed.

-The board of directors for SDCA, Inc. is above.
+The board of directors for SDCA, Inc. is below.
 The following link contains the bylaws that control the governance of SDCA, Inc. (www.sdca-inc.org/bylaws.pdf)

 In addition, the following link is the Statement of Information from the State of California, showing who is legally responsible for the organization. (www.sdca-inc.org/Statement of Information.pdf)